alinademian13/School-Projects/README.md

 # School-Projects

-Students & Disciplines Manager - is an application written in Java using Spring and REST template.
+Students & Disciplines management - is an application written in Java using Spring and REST template.
 It manages the 2 entities, students and lab problems.
 The connection to the data base and the tables were created using Hibernate.
 The web app (server side) uses Tomcat and the client